AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/facebook/set-up-facebook-lead-ads.md

 >[!AVAILABILITY]
 >
->To get Facebook Lead Ads added to your instance, please contact your Customer Success Manager.
+>To get Facebook Lead Ads added to your instance, please contact the Adobe Account Team (your Account Manager).

 1. Go to Marketo **Admin**.